charmed-osm/juju-stack/README.md

     # The following keys are optional and only valid for charm-type components

-    # (Optional) Number of units for the application
+    # (Optional) Number of units of the application
     num_units: <num_units>

     # (Optional) Charm's key=value configuration.
-The charm configuration options available are particular for each individual charm.
-See `config.yaml` file in the charm.
+    # The charm configuration options available are particular for each individual charm.
+    # See `config.yaml` file in the charm.
     #
     # Example:
     #   config: